vottri/CICD-pipeline-with-Jenkins/Deploy_a_sample_.NET_web_app_on_Linux_Server_using_Jenkins.md

 ```
 build

-Installing Nginx
+## 8. Installing Nginx <a name="8"></a>

-NGINX is open source software for web serving, reverse proxying, caching, load balancing,...
+NGINX is an open source software for web serving, reverse proxying, caching, load balancing,...
 In this lab we use NGINX as a web server.

-Install Nginx
+### Install Nginx

 ```sh
 sudo apt-get -y install nginx